shanksfigarland/shanksfigarland.github.io/_posts/2023-06-22-smb-transfer-using-impacket.md

 ```bash
 impacket-smbserver share /path/you/want --smb2support
 ```
-We use `--smbsupport` because often times it gives you an error for SMB1.
+We use `--smbsupport` because sometimes gives you an error for SMB1.

 Example: